aws-samples/aws-health-events-insight/EventUrl.md

 # Overview
 Heidi provides option to create eventURL for easy sharing of single event.
+Please see below architecture diagram for more details.

  ![ALT](img/HeidiWithEventUrl.png)